niek-sidn/hsm_workshop/Slide17.md

-## Other PKCS\#11 interfaces
+## Other PKCS#11 interfaces
 Java Cryptography Extensions, MS CryptoNG.\
-And several libraries that use PKSC11 in the background, so you don\'t have to deal with it very much.\
+And several libraries that use PKSC11 in the background, so you don't have to deal with it very much.\
 <https://python-pkcs11.readthedocs.io/en/latest/>\
 <https://github.com/bentonstark/py-hsm>\